-In Portugal, the Immigration and Borders Service (SEF) is required to immediately inform UNHCR and the Portuguese Refugee Council (CPR), as an organisation working on its behalf, of all asylum applications lodged.138 UNHCR and CPR are further entitled to provide their observations to the SEF at any time during the procedure.139
+In Portugal, the Immigration and Borders Service (SEF) is required to immediately inform UNHCR and the Portuguese Refugee Council (CPR), as an organisation working on its behalf, of all asylum applications lodged.
+UNHCR and CPR are further entitled to provide their observations to the SEF at any time during the procedure.

-In Spain, the OAR must inform UNHCR of all the asylum applications lodged and the latter participates in the asylum procedure by being part of the CIAR, where it has the right to intervene but not to vote.140 Moreover, UNCHR may issue a binding opinion supporting the granting of protection during the border procedure.
-In such a case, the application cannot be considered as manifestly unfounded.141
+In Spain, the OAR must inform UNHCR of all the asylum applications lodged and the latter participates in the asylum procedure by being part of the CIAR, where it has the right to intervene but not to vote.
+Moreover, UNCHR may issue a binding opinion supporting the granting of protection during the border procedure.
+In such a case, the application cannot be considered as manifestly unfounded.
+In such a case, the application cannot be considered as manifestly unfounded.

-In Italy, as explained above, each Territorial Commission is composed by at least 6 members, which includes an expert form UNHCR.142 UNHCR thus participates in the panel of the Territorial Commissions.
+In Italy, as explained above, each Territorial Commission is composed by at least 6 members, which includes an expert form UNHCR.
+142 UNHCR thus participates in the panel of the Territorial Commissions.

 In Austria, UNHCR plays an active role in the processing of asylum applications in the airport procedure as it can issue binding opinions.
-Asylum applications can thus be rejected only upon approval of UNHCR, otherwise they must be processed in the regular procedure.143
+Asylum applications can thus be rejected only upon approval of UNHCR, otherwise they must be processed in the regular procedure.

-In Belgium, the law foresees that UNHCR may inspect all documents, including confidential documents, contained in the files relating to the application for recognition as a refugee, throughout the course of the procedure with the exception of the procedure before the Council of State.144 It may further give an oral or written opinion to the Minister in so far as this opinion concerns the competence to determine the State responsible for the processing of an application for international protection, and to the CGRS, on his own initiative or at his request.
-If the CGRS deviates from this opinion, the decision must explicitly state the reasons for the deviation.145 guidelines such as the Guidelines on the Applicable Criteria and Standards relating to the Detention of Asylum-Seekers and Alternatives to Detention ("2012 Detention Guidelines").
+In Belgium, the law foresees that UNHCR may inspect all documents, including confidential documents, contained in the files relating to the application for recognition as a refugee, throughout the course of the procedure with the exception of the procedure before the Council of State.
+It may further give an oral or written opinion to the Minister in so far as this opinion concerns the competence to determine the State responsible for the processing of an application for international protection, and to the CGRS, on his own initiative or at his request.
+If the CGRS deviates from this opinion, the decision must explicitly state the reasons for the deviation.